donnyroufs/browter/README.md

 # Getting Started with Browter

-**Browter** gives the default Express Router some extra juice, at this moment it hasn't been tested in a real project nor does it have tests, so please wait till milestone **0.2.0** is finished.
+**Browter** gives the default Express Router some extra juice, at this moment it hasn't been tested in a real project nor does it have tests, so please wait till we've reached **0.2.0**

 - Grouping routes
 - Binding route handlers thru controllers with a string format.